udx/docker-sftp/docs/client-guide.md

 ### Configuration Options Explained

-- `HostName`: The SSH server address
+- `HostName`: Your deployed SFTP gateway address (the host where you deployed the container)
-- `User`: Your pod-specific username
+- `User`: The Kubernetes pod name you want to connect to
-- `IdentityFile`: Your GitHub SSH key
+- `IdentityFile`: Path to your GitHub SSH key (must be added to your GitHub account)
-- `StrictHostKeyChecking no`: Skip host verification
+- `StrictHostKeyChecking no`: Skip host verification (useful for dynamic pod environments)
-- `UserKnownHostsFile /dev/null`: Don't store host keys
+- `UserKnownHostsFile /dev/null`: Don't store host keys (recommended for dynamic environments)
 - `RequestTTY force`: Ensure proper terminal allocation
 - `ConnectTimeout 10`: Connection timeout in seconds
 - `ServerAliveInterval 15`: Keep connection alive